otto-de/trackrdrd/README.rst

 	$ configure --help

-To disable the build of the Kafka or ActiveMQ MQ implementations, specify the options ``--disable-kafka`` or ``disable-activemq`` for ``configure``.
-Both are enabled by default.
+To disable the build of the Kafka MQ implementation, specify the option ``--disable-kafka`` for ``configure``.
+It is enabled by default.
 A file output plugin, suitable for testing and debugging, is always built.

 To specify a non-standard installation prefix, add the ``--prefix`` option::